darxtR/byzanz-gui/README.md

 Written in bash with minimal systems and hot keys in mind and depends only on tools widely available through distribution repositories.
 Namely `byzanz`, `xwininfo` (window mode), `xdotool` (region mode) and `notify-send` (notifications), most of which, apart from byzanz, usually comes pre-installed with systems running Xorg.

+## Running

-Run with `bash ./byzanz-gui` or make the file executable and install it to a folder in your PATH, like `$HOME/.local/bin` or `/usr/local/bin`.
+Run with `bash ./byzanz-gui` or make the file executable and install it to a folder in your PATH, like `$HOME/.local/bin` or `/usr/local/bin` and run it from command line.

+## Modes

+Apart from the default full screen mode provided by byzanz this script provides two more modes.

+### window

+After being prompted for duration(s), select the window you want to record.

+You will know when to select the window to record as the mouse pointer then takes the shape of a plus sign, '+'.

+### Region

+After being prompted for duration(s), click two times on the screen.
+Everything between these points will be recorded.

+You will know when to select the region to record as the mouse pointer then takes the shape of a plus sign, '+', up until the second point has been chosen.

+## Other

     [user@host ~]$ byzanz-gui --help